-Faculty and staff essential personnel will be directed by the UL Police Department to assist in the evacuation process and/or management of the incident where appropriate.
+Faculty and staff essential personnel will be directed by the Division of Public Safety to assist in the evacuation process and/or management of the incident where appropriate.
 There will typically be a designated staging area, to be determined and communicated, for essential personnel to be briefed on the situation and incident objectives.